logicesecutor/3D_scene_generator/README.md

 To install the add-on:
 - download the repository
 - unzip all files inside a directory
-- then download the pretrained models and unzip inside the repository directory
+- download the pretrained models and unzip inside the repository directory
+- download the mesh database and place it inside the Mesh Database directory
 - finally create a zip with the new created directory
 - install the zip as add-on from blender--> Edit\Blender preferences\Add-ons\install\Your_zip.zip
 ## NOTE!!